dashnisan/ml_diverse_projects/README.txt

 README.txt

 This is a sample code written by me for training the "California Housing Data Set".
+The main directions for the pipelines are taken from [2] but implemented in scripts rather than in jupyter notebooks.

 Currently the code does:
 1. Generate training and data sets using stratified shuffling on the attribute "median_income".
-A summary of the training data can be found in ml_housing/out/2_end2end/train_data_summary.csv
+A summary of the training data can be found in ml_housing/out/2_end2end/train_data_summary.csv and an overview in the jupyter notebook ml_housing/code/visualize_nb.ipynb.

 2. Data preprocessing using scikit-learn pipelines:
     a.
 Fill missing numerical data with "median" strategy